MoSuperCode/Routenplaner/tour-planner-protocol.md

 * Spring Boot's layered architecture simplifies complex backend tasks and makes testing easier.
 * Report generation with iText has a learning curve but allows powerful PDF exports.
 * Designing meaningful unit tests improves confidence and reduces regressions.
+* Spring and JavaFX in the SAME Project are really hard to combine (experimental)

 ---